Tales from the Banquet Trail

 Yost was in the middle of the Wymore Chapter banquet in Nebraska, and just found out that the caterer wasn’t going to show up.
 He was in front of a sold-out crowd of 220 people, 20 minutes before dinnertime, and he had no food.

-At the beginning of each banquet everything is in order, and
+At the beginning of each banquet everything is in order, and there are no problems.
+After the doors open, the WTU Field Directors need to be ready for anything. |

 The problem was the caterer had multiple jobs that night, and somehow had scheduled the WTU banquet for the wrong date.
 “I had everything confirmed, just the way I do for every banquet, and as far as I knew, everything was fine.
 I’ve never had this problem before.”